Cathedral Caves

-The Cathedral Caves are two connected limestone sea caves located on Waipati Beach, 15 km south of Papatowai, on the Catlins Coast in the southeast corner of the South Island, New Zealand.
-The two main cave systems join together within the cliff and one has a 30 m high ceiling.
-Often blue penguins and fur seals will emerge from the gloom at the far end of the cave.
+The Cathedral Caves is a large V shaped limestone sea cave located on Waipati Beach, 15 km south of Papatowai, on the Catlins Coast in the southeast corner of New Zealand's South Island.
+The two main entrances join together within the cliff to form one big cave.
+One arm of the cave has a 30 m high ceiling.
+Often blue penguins will emerge from the gloom at the far end of the cave.
+And occasionally a sealion might be around.